 In the early 1960s, Bert Fields Sr. didn’t have much of an education when he founded North Dallas Bank & Trust Co.
 Born in 1900, he had an eighth grade education and $5 in his pocket when he began his professional career three decades earlier in the West Texas oilfields.
 He worked as a tank truck driver, then started a transport business with his wife, and branched out into oil and gas production.
 He quickly earned a reputation as a favorable business person and eventually gained ownership of several wells across the Southwest, which gave him the financial means to open a community bank in North Texas, according to a May 2020 article from the Texas A&M Foundation.

 The bank began its journey with just $2 million in total assets, three officers and seven employees.

-Two years later, Fields, Sr. died, and his 23-year-old son, Bert Fields, Jr., took over the family business.
-But, just like his father, Bert Jr. took what he learned from his father, worked hard and built a favorable reputation.
+Two years later, Fields Sr. died, and his 23-year-old son, Bert Fields Jr., took over the family business.
+But, just like his father, Bert Jr. took what he learned, worked hard and built a favorable reputation.
 He would help lead his father’s bank to becoming one of the most successful banks in the state.

 NDBT has earned a 5-star superior rating from Bauer Financial for over 30 consecutive years, making it one of the safest banks in America.